seaboyz/hibernate/README.md

 * after frontend receive the json object with the order infomation from the backend, it will clear the cart_item in the local storage/session storage/cookie storage
 * show the customer order received message

+# Can a pendding order be in the cart?

 #### JPA (Java Persistence API) @Entity
 * Entities in JPA are nothing but POJOs representing data that can be persisted to the database.
 * An entity represents a table stored in a database.